Configuration Parameters

 Auto—allow Dr.Web Firewall for Linux to select an appropriate queue number automatically (recommended).

-When assigning <FNum> number manually, make sure that the corresponding queue number is not used by any other application that control connections and pack (including via the NetFilter rules).
-If an invalid is specified, the component launch will fail.
+When assigning the <FNum> number manually, make sure that the corresponding queue is not used by any other applications that control connections and packets (including via the NetFilter rules).
+If an invalid value is specified, the component will fail to start.

-Specified <FNum> number should be used in routing rule number 7 that is added manually, if AutoconfigureIptables = No
+The specified <FNum> number must be used in routing rule #7 to be added manually if AutoconfigureIptables = No.

 Default value: Auto